 As an added protective measure, install – or have a professional install – straps or additional clips to securely fasten your roof to the frame of your home.
 The main objective after your family’s safety is to keep wind from entering the structure; if storm-driven wind enters a structure it can cause extensive damage.

-If a hurricane is approaching your area, here are some ways you can prepare:
+If a hurricane is approaching your area, here are some ways you can help prepare:

 Under the following conditions you should evacuate: